-If you don’t like the cumbersome design of over-ears and prefer low-profile headphones, smaller earbuds and in-ears can be a good choice.
-But if you don’t like having a wire going to your phone and prefer the freedom of wireless technology (or maybe your phone doesn’t even have an audio jack), Bluetooth connected earbuds and in-ears are even better.
+If you don’t like the cumbersome design of over-ear headphones and prefer headphones with a smaller footprint, earbuds and in-ears can be a good choice.
+But if you don’t like having a wire going to your phone and prefer the freedom of wireless technology (or maybe your phone doesn’t even have an audio jack), Bluetooth wireless earbuds and in-ears are even better.

-We've tested 315 headphones and below are our recommendations for the best wireless earbuds to buy in March 2019.
-See also our recommendations for the best sounding wireless earbuds, the best Bluetooth headphones, and the best earbuds and in-ears.
+We've tested 347 headphones and below are our recommendations for the best wireless earbuds to buy in 2019.
+See also our recommendations for the best sounding wireless earbuds, the best Bluetooth headphones, the best wireless earbuds for iPhone, and the best earbuds and in-ears.

-The Jaybird Tarah Pro have pretty good audio reproduction for in-ear headphones and are compatible with the great Jaybird MySound app for further customization.
-They also have a very good battery for wireless in-ears, notably when compared to the regular Tarah.
+These headphones have pretty good audio reproduction for in-ear headphones and are compatible with the great Jaybird MySound app for further customization.
+They also have a very good battery for wireless in-ears, notably when compared to the regular Jaybird Tarah or the Jaybird X4.
 They last over 13 hours on a charge, which should be more than enough for an average workday.
 Their latency is still a bit too high to fully enjoy streaming video and mobile gaming without lag, but they perform better than most Bluetooth headphones.

 Unfortunately, these earbuds come with a proprietary charging cradle that’s a bit restrictive, since it means you can’t just borrow a friend’s micro-USB cable if you leave yours at home.
 They also can’t connect to two devices simultaneously like the regular Tarah can.
-That said, these are still a solid upgrade on the regular model, especially in terms of battery life.
+That said, they are one of the best wireless in-ear headphones and they are still a solid upgrade on the regular model, especially in terms of battery life.
 They’re versatile, well-rounded wireless in-ears that are a decent choice for everyday use.

 If you’re looking for more comfortable earbuds with great isolation, get the Bose QuietControl 30.
-They’re not as customizable as the Jaybird Tarah Pro and aren’t as good an option for sports, but they do have a great active noise-canceling feature.
-They have a great neutral sound, and, like most in-ears, they have little sound leakage, which makes them a great choice for your daily commute.
+They’re not as customizable as the Jaybird Tarah Pro and aren’t as good an option for sports, but they do have a great active noise cancelling feature.
+They reproduce audio fairly well, and, like most in-ears, they have little sound leakage, which makes them a great choice for your daily commute.
 They have a comfortable build and are quite versatile for everyday use.

-Unfortunately, there have been reports that the neckband build quality isn’t the best, as the coating starts peeling off after a few months of usage.
-The Bose app also doesn’t offer sound customization other than a noise canceling slider and the around-the-neck design might not be for everyone.
-Nevertheless, the Bose QuietControl 30 are good-sounding earbuds that are very comfortable and should not disappoint most users, especially for commute and travel.
+Unfortunately, there have been reports that the neckband build quality isn’t the best, as the rubber casing starts peeling off after a few months of usage.
+The Bose app also doesn’t offer sound customization other than a noise cancelling slider, and the neckband design might not be for everyone.
+Nevertheless, the Bose QuietControl 30 are one of the best wireless earbuds we've tested; they're versatile, comfortable earphones that are likely to please, especially for commute and travel.

-If you like the sound quality of the Samsung Gear IconX but would like to save a bit of money and don’t need as many active features, get the Anker SoundCore Liberty Air.
-They’re not as comfortable as the IconX, and their control scheme has mediocre feedback, but they’re decent-sounding truly wireless in-ears at a fair price.
+If you like the sound quality of the Samsung Galaxy Buds but would like to save a bit of money and don’t need as many active features, get the Anker SoundCore Liberty Air.
+They’re not as comfortable as the Galaxy Buds, and their control scheme has mediocre feedback, but they’re decent-sounding truly wireless in-ears at a fair price.
 They have great isolation and are a good choice for commuters who don’t mind their fit.

 If you like the over-ear hook design from the Anker SoundBuds Curve but sound quality and sweat resistance are more important to you, then consider the JBL Endurance Sprint.
 They might not have the long battery life of the Curve, but they have better sound quality.
 They are also more sweatproof and are rated IPX7 if you’re concerned about sweat or water damaging your headphones.

 Our recommendations above are what we think are currently the best Bluetooth earbuds and in-ear headphones to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).